Meredith Talusan: Career

-Book
+Fairest

 Talusan's first memoir Fairest was released on May 26, 2020, by Viking Press under Penguin Random House.
 The memoir details Talusan's journey from life in the Philippines as a boy with albinism to embodying her trans self as a woman in America.
 It also discusses Talusan's encounters with being mistakenly perceived as cisgender, white, and able-bodied.
 Talusan talks about how her embodiment within intersections of race, gender, and sexuality made her an outcast, and articulates a personal narrative that shows the ways in which transness can take on a variety of forms.

 Fairest is a Lambda Literary Award finalist and received positive praise.
 The New York Times writes: "Talusan sails past the conventions of trans and immigrant memoirs."
 The Boston Globe says: "Talusan breathes new life into the well-worn body of the transgender life story."
 The Library Journal notes Talusan's "rare, frank vulnerability" in describing Fairest as a "debut [that stands] out from the crowd."

+Other writing

+In 2025, Talusan wrote the essay "Trick" for Both/And: Essays by Trans and Gender-Nonconforming Writers of Color, edited by Denne Michele Norris and Electric Literature.
+The collection became a finalist for the 2026 Lambda Literary Award for Transgender Nonfiction.

 Personal life

 Talusan describes herself as a "queer albino first-generation Filipino immigrant" and is nonbinary, bisexual, and transgender.
 She belongs to the People of Color (POC), disabled, and feminist communities.
-Her relationship to and experiences with different communities and identities is a central focus of her memoir [Fairest].
+Her relationship to and experiences with different communities and identities is a central focus of her memoir Fairest.
 Talusan currently resides in Barryville, New York and has lived in Brooklyn, Boston, San Francisco, Guatemala, and the Philippines.

 Talusan is married to Josh Hanson.